Cocaine Drug Testing Explained

 - A hair sample test has the longest detection time, usually up to 90 days, but it usually takes 5 to 7 days for traces of cocaine metabolites to start accumulating in the hair.
 Another downside to this method is that hair cocaine drug test requires specialized equipment to carry out so it cannot be completed on the spot.

-The best way to pass a drug test for cocaine is to stop using immediately and let your body flush out the toxins naturally.
+The best way to pass a drug test for cocaine is to stop using immediately and let the body flush out the toxins naturally.
 This should happen within 3-5 days.
-DO NOT DRINK ALCOHOL under any circumstance; mixing cocaine with alcohol causes your body to produce a metabolite called cocaethylene, which takes even longer to get out of your system.
+DO NOT DRINK ALCOHOL under any circumstance; mixing cocaine with alcohol causes the body to produce a metabolite called cocaethylene, which takes even longer to get out of the system.

 It was also reported that eating fruit and drinking fruit juice as well as abstaining from cigarettes and caffeinated drinks for a period of time has helped in speeding up the cleansing process.

 While cleaning the body from cocaine and its metabolites takes a relatively short amount of time and is a very important process after using this drug, it is equally as important to stop using cocaine altogether after it is done.
-The initial rush and feeling of alertness may cause temporary happiness, but it is important to note that cocaine is very neurotoxic and harmful to the liver, which usually causes big health problems after a period of consistent use.
+It is important to note that cocaine is very neurotoxic and harmful to the liver, which usually causes big health problems after a period of consistent use.
 And being as hard to come by as it is, it usually gets diluted with different substances that are equally as toxic or even worse, further increasing heath risks to the user.